 As I already mentioned in my article on how to say merry Christmas and a happy new year In German, Germans are very fond of Christmas.
 And so they have been for many centuries.
 So it’s no wonder German composers have written a great number of beautiful Christmas songs, especially in the 19th century.
 The 17th and 18th century had seen many horrible wars in Europe and people were longing for peace and and a feeling of comfort in their own homes.
 So Christmas with its message of peace and joy gained much popularity.
 In this article we are giving you the lyrics of the most popular German Christmas songs with translations.

 The translations are literal, so they will probably differ from the English versions you are accustomed to.
 Their purpose is to give you a better understanding of the original German lyrics.
-They are not meant to be sung as such..
-If you would like to sing an English version of these beautiful songs, you should be able to find the lyrics on the web.
+They are not meant to be sung as such.
+If you would like to sing an English version of these beautiful songs, it shouldn’t be hard to find the lyrics on the web.

 Solemn German Christmas Songs with Lyrics